selirah/deel-autcomplete-component/questions.md

 React Components can be prevented from re-rendering by using:

 - `Memoization` - using a higher-order component (HOC) such as `React.memo` to memoize a component's state and props, preventing it from unnecessary re-renders when there hasn't been any change in the component's state or props.
-The `useMemo` hook also memoizes the result from a function computation and returns the memoized value if the dependencies to the function remains the same (using Referential equality).
+The `useMemo` hook also memoizes the result from a function computation and returns the memoized value if the dependencies to the function remains the same.
   <br>
   Example: